U.S. approves Enable's proposed Louisiana Gulf Run natgas pipeline

-(Reuters) - The U.S. Federal Energy Regulatory Commission (FERC) approved U.S. energy company Enable Midstream Partners LP’s request to build the Gulf Run natural gas pipeline in Louisiana, according to a filing made available on Wednesday.
+The U.S. Federal Energy Regulatory Commission (FERC) approved U.S. energy company Enable Midstream Partners LP's (ENBL.N) request to build the Gulf Run natural gas pipeline in Louisiana, according to a filing made available on Wednesday.

 FERC Chairman Richard Glick and Commissioner Allison Clements said they dissented on the Gulf Run decision in part because they said the Commission should have prepared a supplemental environmental impact statement to examine the effect that greenhouse gas emissions caused by the project will have on climate change.